John Carroll Blue Streaks football

 The John Carroll Blue Streaks football program is the intercollegiate American football team for John Carroll University located in the U.S. state of Ohio.
-They compete in the National Collegiate Athletic Association (NCAA) at the Division III level and are members of the Ohio Athletic Conference (OAC).
+They compete in the National Collegiate Athletic Association (NCAA) at the Division III level and are members of the North Coast Athletic Conference (NCAC).
 The team was established in 1920 and plays its home games at the 5,416 seat Don Shula Stadium.
-As of the 2016 season, John Carroll has won 11 Conference titles, 4 in their current conference, the OAC.
+As of the 2016 season, John Carroll has won 11 conference titles, 7 in the Presidents' Athletic Conference and 4 in the Ohio Athletic Conference.
 Drew Nystrom serves as the interim head football coach.
-During the 2022 season, John Carroll will celebrate its 100th season of football.
+During the 2022 season, John Carroll celebrated its 100th season of football.

+Postseason appearances

+NCAA Division III playoffs

+The Blue Streaks have made nine appearances in the NCAA Division III playoffs, with a combined record of 10–8.

 Rivals

 John Carroll has two predominant rivals.